k-hench/hamlet_radiation/README.md

 # Code repository for: *Ancestral variation, hybridization and modularity fuel a marine radiation*

-This repository contains the original bioinformatic analysis behind the paper *Ancestral variation, hybridization and modularity fuel a marine radiation* Hench, Helmkampf, McMillan and Puebla.
+This repository contains the original bioinformatic analysis behind the paper *Ancestral variation, hybridization and modularity fuel a marine radiation* by Hench, Helmkampf, McMillan and Puebla.

-It covers all steps from genotyping based on raw sequencing data, over population genetic analysis to the final plotting of the figures and compilation of tables used within the publication.
+It covers all steps from genotyping based on raw sequencing data, over population genetic analysis to the final plotting of the figures used within the publication.

 A more extensive documentation of the individual steps can be found  in the `./docs` folder and is also hosted under the accompanying [github page](https://k-hench.github.io/hamlet_radiation/).